Robbie-Corcoran/Portfolio-Site/README.md

 ## Features

-- Showcase your projects, skills, and experiences.
+- Showcase projects, skills, and experiences.
 - Responsive design with Tailwind CSS.
 - Easy to customize and extend.
+- All contact details in one place

 ## Installation